angular-schule/website-articles/blog/2025-11-migrate-to-vitest/README.md

 #### 1. Overview

-The schematic currently performs the following transformations in the `.spec.ts` files:
+The schematic currently performs the following transformations in files with the suffix `.spec.ts`:

 * `fit`/`fdescribe` → `it.only`/`describe.only`
 * `xit`/`xdescribe` → `it.skip`/`describe.skip`